Tsunami evacuations ordered in South America, but worst risk appears to pass for US after huge quake

 Authorities in Hawaii downgraded the state to a tsunami advisory early Wednesday, and evacuation orders on the Big Island and Oahu, the most populated island, were lifted.

-An advisory means there is the potential for strong currents and dangerous waves, as well as flooding on beaches or in harbors.
+An advisory signals there is the potential for strong currents, dangerous waves and flooding on beaches or in harbors.

 “As you return home, still stay off the beach and stay out of the water,” said James Barros, administrator of the Hawaii Emergency Management Agency.